fcbarbi/macroR/README.md

-## "Stuff" (ie.small tweaks) for R programming
+## "Stuff" (small tweaks) for R programming

 A lot of the data scientist's time is spent on collecting, cleaning and formatting data from different sources.
-These are routines I use frequently, they may speed up your work with little adjustments.
+These are routines I use frequently, they may speed up your work with little adjustments or serve as inspiration.
 If you have issues drop me a line at fcbarbi AT gmail.com.
 Enjoy!

-### gen_ev_time( start, end=NULL, qobs=NULL )
+### gen_eviews_time( start, end=NULL, qobs=NULL )

 Generates a time vector as string in **Eviews** format.
 Useful when exporting data to Eviews.
 Supports Month, Quarter, Semester and Year frequencies.